 Investment in our people, our technology, and our future

-Obviously, our splashiest event was in March: Closing and announcing our $220 million investment round, led by our very good friends at Georgian.
+Obviously, our splashiest event was in March: Closing and announcing our latest investment round, led by our very good friends at Georgian.
 Of course, the importance of a cash infusion cannot be overstated, but as much we certainly appreciate the operating capital, we also treasure the trust and vision it represents for future value creation and long-term, sustained growth.
 We also welcomed the related media attention as an opportunity to spotlight our innovative technology, brilliant teams, and customer success goals.
 Certainly, one of our proudest moments!

 Another salient series of events was our executive team changing through the year.
 It cannot be overstated: Relationships matter.
 It is always bittersweet to say goodbye to trusted leaders and well-regarded colleagues, but a new vision brings new energy, ideas, and opportunities.
 WorkFusion welcomed CFO Brian Kyle in spring and CTO Peter Cousins in May.
 Chief Growth Officer Sam Fahmy took charge of our Sales organization in July.